Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 - Bacry, E., Mastromatteo, I., & Muzy, J.-F. (2015). *Hawkes Processes in Finance*.
 Market Microstructure and Liquidity, 1(1), 1550005.
 - Anantha, A. N., & Jain, S. (2026). *Forecasting High Frequency Order Flow Imbalance using Hawkes Processes*.
 Computational Economics, 67(1), 279–312.
 - Raffaelli, D., Cestari, R. G., Marazzina, D., & Formentin, S. (2026). *Forecasting Bitcoin price movements using multivariate Hawkes processes and limit order book data*.
 Decisions in Economics and Finance.

+---

+# License

+Add the project's chosen license before public release.

+---

+# Disclaimer

+This repository is for research and educational purposes.

+The empirical results are not investment advice and do not imply guaranteed trading profitability.